perfood/couch-auth/README.md

 #### Client Access Token for Cordova / Phonegap and Native Apps

 Cordova and most native app frameworks (including iOS and Android) have plugins which authenticate a user with a provider and provide an `access_token` to the client app.
 All you have to do is post a request to `/{provider}/token` and include your `access_token` in the request body.
-SuperLogin will respond with a new session or an error message.
+CouchAuth will respond with a new session or an error message.

 You must use Passport strategies that accept `access_token` posted in the body of the request, such as `passport-facebook-token`, `passport-google-token`, etc.